Optimisation

 a modeling tool for specifying convex piecewise-linear optimization problems.

 seems to reinvent half of numpy and scipy.
-Also seems to be used by the all the other python packages.
+Also seems to be used by all the other python packages.

 -